secretfader/www/content/blog/2016/be-kind-rewind/index.md

 +++
 authors = ["Nicholas Young"]
-topics = ["project-diary", "radio", "new-beginnings", "Year in Review"] date = "2016-01-16T00:00:00Z" layout = "post" path = "/be-kind-rewind" title = "Be Kind, Rewind" topics = ["the-machine"]
+date = "2016-01-16T00:00:00Z"
+title = "Be Kind, Rewind"
+topics = ["Project Diary", "Radio", "New Beginnings", "Year in Review"]
 +++

 Weekend mornings were made for reflection.
 I have a strong cup freshly ground coffee in my hand, and a head full of ideas.
 Shall we begin?